 Did you know...
 Richborough was from where the Romans launched their AD43 invasion? (© Paul Wells)

 ...That Horatio, Lord Nelson was a frequent visitor to Deal in White Cliffs Country?
 Evidence of Deal’s rich maritime history is visible on almost every turn, from the quirky Timeball Tower to Henry VIII’s coastal fortress to the winding streets known as “Smugglers’ Town” where contraband hiding places are still being discovered.
 In St George’s Churchyard in Deal, the tomb of Captain Parker RN, a close friend of Nelson’s, was donated by the Admiral himself, following the death of the young officer in 1801.
+Don't miss Deal - plan in your visit to this quaint coastal town today.

 ...That Dover is home to the world’s oldest-surviving seagoing vessel, the 3000 year old Bronze Age boat?
 Discovered in 1992, this incredible archaeological find was unearthed just yards from where it is now on display in its own private gallery at Dover Museum.
 Visit for free and uncover the story of one of Dover’s most unusual and exciting discoveries.